Mathématique: Chapter 55

 Young pocketed his phone.

-He left his office and began to make his painful way through the corridors, trying not to get jostled by passersby.
+He left his office and made his painful way through the corridors, trying not to get jostled by passersby.

-“Good luck,” someone called from behind him, as he hit the button for the elevators.
+“Good luck,” someone called, as he hit the button for the elevators.
 He turned to see Wray giving him a dry look.
-She eyed the ceiling, in the direction the nearest speakers, referring to the recent overhead page.
+She eyed the ceiling, silently indicating the general’s overhead page.

-“Thanks,” Young said, feeling a little spark of something like kinship with the woman, even if only because they’d been thrown together in the midst of Ginn Keeler’s bureaupolitico nightmare.
+“Thanks.”
+Young felt a spark of kinship with the woman, even if only because they’d been thrown together in the midst of Ginn Keeler’s bureaupolitico-nightmare.

-“The IOA will have your back on this one,” Wray said, her arms full of—
+“The IOA will have your back on this one,” Wray told him, her arms full of—

 “I thought Ginn might like a few more things to wear,” Wray said.

 And yeah.
 Ginn probably would like a few more things to wear.
-Ginn would probably like a few more of a lot of things, but he suspected that what Ginn needed was a friend.
-With about the same degree of intensity that Young needed a pristine spine.
+Ginn would probably like a few more of a lotta things, but he suspected what Ginn needed was a friend.
+With about the same degree of intensity Young needed a pristine spine.

 “Maybe you’ll get her to join your governance club after all,” Young said, as the elevator doors slid open.

-He made his way to Landry’s office, was waved straight through by Harriman, and took the seat the General indicated.
-They looked at one another over the wide expanse of the man’s desk.
+He made his way to Landry’s office, was waved through by Harriman, and took the seat the General indicated.

 “You,” Landry said, frowning at him, “just pulled a Jackson.”